Pregnancy & Parenting

 If Flour In The UK Is Fortified With Folic Acid, Do I Still Need To Take An Additional Folic Acid Supplement Before And During Pregnancy?

 Yes, you will still need to take a supplement as fortification is only to improve the folic acid contribution from the normal diet.
-The government announced in September 2021 the good news that folic acid will be added to UK white flour in the future (the new rules will exclude gluten-free and wholemeal flour).
+The government announced in September 2021 the good news that folic acid will be added to UK white flour from the end of 2026 (the new rules will exclude gluten-free and wholemeal flour).
 This is to help increase the amount of folic acid in maternal diets, as low folic acid status is a risk factor in the development of neural tube defects (NTDs), such as spina bifida.
 This will, however, not replace the need for mums-to-be to take a folic acid supplement, as the UK Department of Health continues to recommend that all women trying to conceive until the 12th week of pregnancy should take a daily supplement containing 400µg folic acid.

 What Happens If I Didn’t Take Folic Acid Supplements Before Becoming Pregnant?